WrappedSuperClass/CDTM_Trade_Republic_BE/README.md

 > ⚠️ **IMPORTANT: This application is optimized for Google Chrome.
 For the best experience, please use Chrome as your browser.**

+## Voice Agent Capabilities

+The application includes an intelligent voice agent that can help you analyze stocks and market movements.
+Here are some example interactions:

+1. **Stock Tracking**
+   - "Follow General Motors stock for me"
+   - "I want to follow SAP performance"
+   - "See how relevant stories are generated!"

+2. **Market Analysis**
+   - "Why did NVIDIA drop significantly on January 26, 2025?"
+   - "What caused the market dip yesterday on stock XYZ?"
+   - "Explain the recent volatility in tech stocks"

+The voice agent uses advanced AI and deep research to provide detailed analysis of market movements, combining real-time data with historical context and news events.

 A modern web application that provides financial data analysis and insights, built with FastAPI and Next.js.

 ## Project Structure